 Ponn Sabra is a best-selling author and homeschool mom of three girls.
 Entrepreneur since 1995, online solopreneur since 2004 aka #digitaldinosaur

-JoJo Sabra is a 9 year old, Green Garbage Girl.
-Obsessed with frugal living (math in money) and living a sustainable life (nature sciences, garden science, biological and environmental sciences).
-She always has cash and recyclable materials to keep her busy all day long.
+JoJo Sabra (born 2003) is a ten year old, self-proclaimed Green Gardening Garbage Girl.
+Obsessed with frugal living (math in money) and living a sustainable life (nature sciences, garden science, biological and environmental sciences), she always has cash and recyclable materials to keep her busy all day long.
+Blogging since seven years old, Jojo is also an award-winning inventor, and bestselling kid books at nine years old.
+JoJo enjoys Pinterest, online research, Science projects, and literally admiring her garbage collection.